-The practicum days are from 0830-1700 on Tuesdays, Wednesdays and Thursdays.
+The practicum days are on Tuesdays, Wednesdays and Thursdays; 8 hour days.
+Actual hours of work will be determined in response to the unique needs of the agency; range will be 0730 - 1700.
 Students will start each day at the community home care office.
-They will meet with the home care nurse assigned to the client to identify relevant issues to consider when visiting the client that day.
+They will meet with the home care nurse (HCN) assigned to the client to identify relevant issues to consider when visiting the client that day.
 They will collect needed supplies and charts, organize their visits and confirm the time with the client by phone as required before leaving the office.
-Students will return to the office at mid-day to review care plans, deal with concerns, and plan for follow-up in collaboration with the instructor and homecare nurse.
-The student will continue with home visits in the afternoon and at the end of the day, report to the home care nurse and return charts and equipment.
+Students will return to the office at mid-day to review care plans, deal with concerns, and plan for follow-up in collaboration with the instructor and HCN.
+The student will continue with home visits in the afternoon and at the end of the day, report to the HCNs as required and return charts and equipment.

 Each week, there will be debriefing sessions where students can discuss their experiences.
 The sessions will vary from one to two hours depending on the needs of the students and instructor.
 The process of developing partnerships with clients and families, teaching, liaising with other care givers, advocating for clients and clinical decision-making will be a focus of these debriefing sessions.
-Issues related to health promotion (principles of primary health care), illness and injury prevention (risk factor reduction, early detection of illness, environmental health and safety), rehabilitation (capacity, counseling, support, retraining, education and environmental modification) and self-care (see required texts and reserve material for resources) will also be discussed.
+Issues related to health promotion (principles of primary health care), illness and injury prevention (risk factor reduction, early detection of illness, environmental health and safety), rehabilitation (capacity, counselling, support, retraining, education and environmental modification) and self-care (see required texts and reserve material for resources) will also be discussed.

-There are two seminars that must be held during weeks 2 and 3 of the course.
+There are two seminars that must be held during Weeks 1⁄2 (safety) and 3/4 (palliative care) of the course.
 The students and instructor will identify a mutually agreeable time to schedule these seminars.

 Students will organize their transportation to and from client homes.
-They will have sufficient money to use pay telephones to contact the instructor or home care nurse if the client's phone is unsuitable.
+They will have sufficient money to use pay telephones to contact the instructor or HCN if the client's phone is unsuitable.
 They will survey the community to identify safe washrooms and dining areas and community 'hot spots'.
 If the client's status changes they will call the instructor's cell-phone to discuss appropriate actions.
 If the client's status becomes critical, they will call 911 for assistance.